Whitten Oval: Current use and growth of VFL/AFLW football

 After the appointment of Campbell Rose as Chief Executive of the football club in 2002, discussions commenced on a redevelopment of Whitten Oval.
-In September 2004, the club secured a deal for a $19.5 million redevelopment, with contributions from the Federal Government ($8.0m), Western Bulldogs Forever Foundation ($5.5m), Victorian Government ($3.0m), Australian Football League ($1.5m) and the City of Maribyrnong ($1.0m).
+In September 2004, the club secured a deal for a $19.5 million redevelopment, with contributions from the federal government ($8.0m), Western Bulldogs Forever Foundation ($5.5m), Victorian Government ($3.0m), Australian Football League ($1.5m) and the City of Maribyrnong ($1.0m).
 Construction commenced in 2005, and was completed in 2009.
 The renovated facility included a 120 place childcare centre, a conference and convention centre and a professional sports, medical, and health care centre for the Western Bulldogs.

 In 2014, the ground started hosting home matches for the Western Bulldogs men's reserves team, known as Footscray, which competes in the Victorian Football League.
 Since the Bulldogs received a license to field a team in the inaugural season of the AFL Women's (AFLW) competition in 2017, the club has played home matches for its women's teams at Whitten Oval.

-A-League soccer team Western United held a home match at the venue against Adelaide United on 26 January 2020.
-Adelaide won the match 4–3 in front of a crowd of 5,988.
+A-League club Western United held a home match at the venue against Adelaide United on 26 January 2020, with Adelaide winning the match 4–3 in front of a crowd of 5,988.
+This was the first association football match to be played at the ground since 1994, with the crowd of 5,988 being the largest association football crowd at the ground since 1980.